alicolville/Weight-Tracker/readme.txt

 //TODO: minify ws-ls.js

+* Improvement: Refactored User preferences code so it can be extended.
 * Improvement: Added new filters "wlt-filter-admin-user-sidebar-top", "wlt-filter-admin-user-sidebar-middle" and "wlt-filter-admin-user-sidebar-bottom" to allow developers to add HTML to user sidebar in "Manage Data".
 * Improvement: Added new filter "wlt-filter-js-ws-ls-config" to allow developers to filter JS config.
 * Improvement: Added new filter "wlt-filter-user-settings-below-aim" to allow developers to add to the User settings page.